 What screen size do I need?

 First, decide on screen size.
 Do you want a portable tablet with a 7in screen, or do you want something larger?
-We can’t tell you what’s best for you, but in general, a 7in or 8in screen is best if you’ll take the tablet everywhere (you can also get smaller sizes), while a 9in to 10in screen is good if you only need to travel with it occasionally.
+We can’t tell you what’s best for you, but in general, a 7in or 8in screen is best if you’re likely to take the tablet around with you (you can also get smaller sizes), while a 9in to 10in screen is good if you only need to travel with it occasionally or it's destined to live at home.

-Look for an IPS screen, as this technology is almost a guarantee that it will have good colours and viewing angles.
-It doesn’t say too much about brightness and contrast, but almost all the IPS screens we’ve seen are good.
+Look for an IPS screen (or better yet an OLED screen), as this technology is almost guaranteed to offer superior colours and viewing angles versus a basic TN display.
+It doesn’t say too much about brightness and contrast, but almost all the IPS screens we’ve seen should be good enough for most users' needs.

 Resolution isn’t as important as you might think.
 Pixel density is a better guide: you need fewer pixels on a smaller screen and vice versa.
-Look for at least 220 pixels per inch to keep things looking crisp.
+Look for at least 220 pixels per inch (often abbreviated to 'dpi') to keep things looking crisp.

 How much storage do I need?

-You won't get much storage in a budget tablet, but that's fine if your chosen model has a microSD slot for adding more.
+You won't get much storage in a budget tablet but that's fine if your chosen model has a microSD slot for expandability.
 Amazon's old tablets don't, which is one big black mark against them.
 However, the new range does, which is why we rate them so highly.

-Don't pay any attention to GHz numbers or even RAM.
+While higher numbers are usually better, don't pay GHz numbers or even RAM too much mind.
 It's easy to be fooled into believing a tablet will - or won't - perform well based on numbers alone.
 Read our reviews to find out how each tablet performs in the real world.

 Android is a great operating system, but it doesn’t follow that all cheap Android tablets are great.
 There are plenty of no-name brands out there, but as with most tech, you can’t buy one based on specifications alone.